Me: I'm getting real pissed off at all the people who keep copying my story.

 "They feel like being mean to people.
 They like it!"

 "Are you assuming that or have you actually asked one of them?"
 For once in her life Kim was silent.

-"Hold up," Dash said, glaring at Danny.
+"Hold up," Dash said, glaring at Danny and flexing his muscles.
 "I get that you know more about ghosts and stuff so we have to listen to you, but we don't need your protection.
-We're stronger and can fight better than you can."
+We're stronger than you despite all your experience with this stuff."

 Kwan nodded.
-"He's sort of right, Fenton."
-The asian pointed at Danny's thin, lean body.
+"He's sort of right, Fenton," he said, pointing at Danny's thin, lean body.
 "You're probably really smart and can take down ghosts by wits and tricks alone, but we've got muscle and strength.
 We can help."

 The audience stiffened.
 "Insulting the person who's trying to save your asses isn't smart!"